MicrosoftDocs/powerapps-docs/powerapps-docs/cards/tutorials/dataverse-card.md

 ms.collection:
 ---

-# Use connectors
+# Use the Dataverse connector

-This needs to be updated for specifically Dataverse

-In this tutorial, you'll learn how to build a card that utilizes the Bing Connector to add search query results to a card.
-You'll also learn about:
+In this tutorial, you'll learn how to build a card that utilizes the Dataverse connector to show and update information about an Account.

-- Connectors, specifically Bing Search
+- Connectors, specifically Dataverse
-- How to use more of the elements
+- How to use more of the controls
-- More advanced PowerFX expressions
+- More advanced Power Fx expressions

 The result will look like the example below: